 Back when I was a physics student, I came to the realization that I enjoyed building things more than I enjoyed spending time in the lab, which is what led me to programming.
 So during my job search, I started looking for companies that would allow me to use both of the skill sets I’d built up — math and programming.
 Spoiler alert: that led me to financial companies.
-And over the years, I’ve learned a lot more about what makes an ideal job candidate for a fintech role.
+And over the years, I’ve learned a lot more about what makes an ideal candidate in a coding job interview.

 Before becoming CTO at Climb, I joined the team as a senior engineer.
 During that transition, I was fortunate to be surrounded by lots of people who were great at what they did, and because of that I was able to build a mental model of what a successful hire would look like.
 Below, I’ve put together a run-down of the problem-solving approaches I look for in candidates aspiring to join a software engineering team, as well as some ways to showcase your skills if you had a non-traditional software education (such as a coding bootcamp).

 Being interviewed can often be daunting, so here are some approaches that could help you showcase yourself at your best.